 An example of a relatively small practical issue that I am waving aside is just where in the production chain a carbon price should be collected.
 I think the presumption would be that the carbon price should be collected by the country in which the carbon dioxide is actually released into the atmosphere.
 One might try to argue that a carbon price should be collected downstream as close as possible to the point where the carbon is burned.
 But this would involve an impractically large number of collection points.
-It is much easier to collect the price upstream, at various chokepoints where the carbon is first introduced into the carbon-burning economy.19
+It is much easier to collect the price upstream at various chokepoints where the carbon is first introduced into the carbon-burning economy.20

-A truly critical issue is that a binding international agreement on a uniform minimum carbon price requires some serious compliance mechanism.
+A truly critical issue is that a binding international agreement on a uniform minimum carbon tax or price requires some serious compliance mechanism.
 To begin with, the carbon price must be observable.
-For enforcement, perhaps there is no practical alternative to using the international trading system for applying tariff-based penalties on imports from non-complying nations.
-Nordhaus (2015) advocates such an approach with uniform border tariffs on imports from non-member countries imposed by a "climate club" of member nations who agree to impose on themselves a harmonized carbon price.
-Cooper (2010) has argued for an expansive interpretation whereby the internationally agreed charge on carbon emissions would be considered a cost of doing business, such that failure to pay the charge would be treated as a subsidy that is subject to countervailing duties under existing provisions of the World Trade Organization.20
+For enforcement, perhaps there is no practical alternative to using the international trading system for applying tariff-based penalties on imports from noncomplying nations.
+Nordhaus (2015) advocates such an approach with uniform border tariffs on imports from nonmember countries imposed by a "Climate Club" of member nations who agree to impose a harmonized carbon price on themselves.
+Cooper (2010) has argued for an expansive interpretation, whereby the internationally agreed charge on carbon emissions would be considered a cost of doing business, such that failure to pay the charge would be treated as a subsidy that is subject to countervailing duties under existing provisions of the World Trade Organization.21 goods problem of all time, it seems reasonable to suppose that there might be many times more winners than losers from imposing a uniform carbon price.
+Because countries here get to keep their own carbon price-generated revenues, welfare-compensating transfers, to the extent that they are made at all, should, at least for small changes, be relatively modest second-order, deadweight-loss triangles instead of the relatively immodest first-order rectangle transfers associated with tradable permits from, say, an initial assignment of caps that are equal per capita.22

 An efficient carbon price naturally produces more winners than losers (by the metric of the modified Pareto criterion).
-In the case of the global warming externality, which has been characterized as the greatest public goods problem of all time, it seems reasonable to suppose that there might be many times more winners than losers from imposing a uniform carbon price.
-Because countries here get to keep their own carbon-price-generated revenues, then welfare-compensating transfers, to the extent they are made at all, ought, at least for small
+In the case of the global warming externality, which has been characterized as the greatest public